 The Type Of Industry That You Are In

 It might seem completely unfair, but another factor that can impact the cost of your professional liability insurance is the type of industry that you are in.
-Insurance providers consider some industries to be riskier than others.
+Insurance providers consider some industries such as engineers to be riskier than others such as auctioneers.
 If you fall into this category, you can expect to pay more.
 With that being said, just because you are in a high-risk industry, it doesn’t mean that you should skimp on this policy.
 In fact, individuals in a high-risk field should be more inclined to get this type of insurance.
 Statistics suggest that only around 44% of small businesses make it after 4 years.
 Unfortunately, the other 56% end up closing their doors due to frivolous lawsuits and other similar problems.

 By protecting your company to the fullest, there is a possibility that you’ll be able to keep your business operational well beyond four years!